andrewbreytenbach/coding-game-quiz/README.md

 ## About The Project

-The goal of this project was to take a functional HTML, CSS, and JS file and then modify it such that a password is generated, specified to the users individualized needs, when they click the 'Generate Password' button.
+The goal of this project was to create an interactive JavaScript quiz that allows the user to save their score and continue to take the quiz and save hteir score to compare their progress over time.

 ### Built With